- Home

 3.6 Summary of information requirements for honest concurrent use

-The following is a reminder list of information necessary for an examiner to make a decision under the provisions of paragraph 44(3)(a):
+The following is a reminder list of information necessary for an examiner to make a decision under the provisions of para 44(3)(a):

-The use should be over a commercially reasonable period of time.
+- The use should be over a commercially reasonable period of time.
 It is unlikely that consumers will have been exposed to both trade marks in the marketplace if the period of use is very short.
-This usually means the applicant has to demonstrate several years of use before the priority date.
+This usually means the applicant has to demonstrate several years of use before the priority date, although extensive use in a shorter period may also be persuasive

-The applicant should provide a clear indication of the geographical extent of use.
-The examiner needs to decide whether it is appropriate to allow the mark to proceed for a broad geographical area, or to restrict it to a particular geographical area.
+- The applicant should provide a clear indication of the geographical extent of use.
+The examiner needs to decide whether it is appropriate to allow the trade mark to proceed for a broad geographical area, or to restrict it to a particular geographical area

 Amended Reasons